 Denison Rogers Slade (1857-1914) was the second child and first son of Daniel Denison Slade and Mina Louise Hensler.
 He was a writer and had great interest in tracing his family's ancestry through genealogical research.
 He died in 1914.

-The Slade-Rogers family papers consist of seven document boxes spanning the years 1780 to 1919, with the bulk of material dating from 1820 to 1900.
-The collection is divided into six series: Family correspondence; Personal correspondence; Jacob Tilton Slade mining patent papers; Legal and financial papers; Genealogical papers; and Printed material.
+The Slade-Rogers family papers consist of nine document boxes spanning the years 1672 to 1933, with the bulk of material dating from 1820 to 1900.
+The collection is divided into eight series: Family correspondence; Personal correspondence; Writings; Jacob Tilton Slade mining patent papers; Legal and financial papers; Genealogical papers; Autographs; and Printed material.
 Family correspondence is the largest series in the collection and contains letters from several generations of the Slade and Rogers families.
-It includes letters discussing the ratification of the U.S. Constitution, family events, education, travel; and descriptions of daily life in the eighteenth and nineteenth centuries.
+It includes letters discussing the ratification of the U.S. Constitution, family events, education, and travel, as well as descriptions of daily life in the eighteenth and nineteenth centuries.
 Letters from Jacob Tilton Slade, his wife Elizabeth Rogers Slade, his children Daniel Denison Slade and Elizabeth Bromfield Slade, and his father-in-law Henry Bromfield Rogers comprise a significant portion of the collection.
-Starting in 1860 and continuing through 1919, Elise Hensler (countess d’Edla), the sister of Daniel Denison Slade's wife, Mina Hensler Slade, is a frequent correspondent.
-In addition to personal and family matters, she discusses her marriage to Frederick II, the former king of Portugal, her dispute with the royal family after Frederick's death, the 1910 revolution in Portugal, the exile of the royal family, and the raid on her home during World War I.
+Starting in 1860 and continuing through 1919, Elise Hensler, Countess d'Edla, the sister of Daniel Denison Slade's wife Mina Hensler Slade, is a frequent correspondent.
+In addition to personal and family matters, she discusses her marriage to Frederick II, the former king of Portugal; her dispute with the royal family after Frederick's death; the 1910 revolution in Portugal; the exile of the royal family; and the raid on her home during World War I.

 Personal correspondence contains that of the Slade-Rogers family with their friends, acquaintances, and business associates.
 Letters discuss the education of the Slade children, including Daniel Denison Slade's education at Harvard University; funeral arrangements for Henry Bromfield (1751-1837) and Jacob Tilton Slade; and Denison Rogers Slade's search for information regarding the family's ancestry.
 The Jacob Tilton Slade mining patent papers include letters, a diagram, and a volume containing a narrative description of the elevator he invented in 1832.
 A memoir describes the process leading to Jacob T. Slade's patent and excerpts from correspondence with those consulted before the machine's invention.

 Writings consist of articles and essays by Daniel Denison Slade and his sister Mary Ellen Slade.
-Legal and financial papers include accounts and receipts related to the guardianship of Daniel Denison Slade, wills of family members, and estate papers of Henry Bromfield.
-Genealogical papers contain notes written and compiled by Daniel Denison Slade and Denison Rogers Slade, letters received from New England Historic Genealogical Society, and memoirs.
+Legal and financial papers include accounts and receipts related to the guardianship of Daniel D. Slade, wills of family members, and estate papers of Henry Bromfield.
+Genealogical papers include notes written and compiled by Daniel D. Slade and Denison Rogers Slade, letters received from the New England Historic Genealogical Society, memoirs, and other papers.

 Detailed Description of the Collection

-A large portion of the family correspondence dates from 1860-1870 and is from Daniel Denison Slade to his wife Mina Louise Hensler.
+A large portion of the family correspondence dates from 1860-1870 and consists of letters from Daniel Denison Slade to his wife Mina Louise Hensler.
 Subjects include daily activities, travel throughout Europe and the United States, relations with various family members, and the health and hobbies of their twelve children.
 Correspondence to and from their children, Denison Rogers Slade (1857-1914), Ellen Louise Slade (b.
 1860), and Margaret Bromfield Slade (b.
-1862) can also be found here, as well as letters by Margaret Bromfield Pearson Blanchard (1787-1876).
+1862), can also be found here, as well as letters by Margaret Bromfield Pearson Blanchard (1787-1876).

-Letters to Mina Hensler Slade from her sister, Elise Hensler, the Countess d’Edla (1836-1929) begin around 1860 and continue through 1918.
-This substantive portion of the collection details Elise’s marriage to Ferdinand II, former king of Portugal, her financial troubles with the royal family after his death, the revolution in Portugal, the exile of the royal family in the early 1900s, and the raid of her home during World War I..
-Her wax seal, containing her coat of arms, can be found in good condition on a letter dated 27 October 1872.
+Letters to Mina Hensler Slade from her sister Elise Hensler, the Countess d'Edla (1836-1929), begin around 1860 and continue through 1918.
+This substantive portion of the collection details Elise's marriage to Ferdinand II, former king of Portugal; her financial troubles with the royal family after his death; the revolution in Portugal; the exile of the royal family in the early 1900s; and the raid of her home during World War I. Her wax seal, containing her coat of arms, can be found in good condition on a letter dated 27 October 1872.
 Also included are single letters from Dom Pedro II of Brazil in 1876 and Ferdinand II of Portugal in 1879.